MinaProtocol/mina/rfcs/taskforce/0002-network-utility.md

 - Requires lots of rewriting from the ground up in an untyped language
 - Less clean integrating with the client-sdk
-- Lots of functinality we'd like to add in the future that will further muddy the python code
+- Lots of functionality we'd like to add in the future that will further muddy the python code

 # Outstanding Questions

 - Are there any more usecases this tool should cover or have we over extended the scope of this project.

-- ~Carey has played with a couple frameworks for writing CLI tools but they all seem over complicated and unneccissary, should they still be considered?~
+- ~Carey has played with a couple frameworks for writing CLI tools but they all seem over complicated and unnecessary, should they still be considered?~
   - After talking with people on the team I've settled on cmdliner, see the above section.

 # Epic Link